Under one roof in Duluth

 We sampled them in 10-ounce glasses and ate a mushroom-Swiss burger and fish and chips.
 After a while, musician Charlie Parr arrived and began playing a lively brand of blues.

 For a Wednesday in November, there was a lot going on.
-Across the hall, novice salsa dancers were getting lessons at the Red Star Lounge, a sliver of a room that makes up for its size with its sleek design.
+Across the hall, novice salsa dancers were getting lessons at the Barrel Room, a sliver of a room that makes up for its size with its sleek design.

 © Beth Gauper